 The cloud is becoming the first choice for new IT systems

 Companies have been moving applications and IT components to the cloud for a few years to save costs, improve performance and achieve solution scalability.
-During 2019, new developments are emerging in the cloud migration trend where most companies are looking to cloud solutions first for new IT systems and only considering on-premise solutions if the cloud isn’t feasible for some reason.
+During 2019, new developments are emerging in the cloud migration trend where most companies are looking to cloud solutions first for new IT systems and only considering on-premises solutions if the cloud isn’t feasible for some reason.
 This includes both ready-to-use SaaS solutions as well as cloud-based infrastructure (IaaS and Paas) for various needs, such as data warehouses and in-house developed applications.
-One of the latest cloud trends is integration-platform-as-a-service (IPaaS), which is a set of cloud-based capabilities for integrating both cloud-native and on-premise components for seamless interoperability.
+One of the latest cloud trends is integration-platform-as-a-service (IPaaS), which is a set of cloud-based capabilities for integrating both cloud-native and on-premises components for seamless interoperability.

 Data warehouse migration to the cloud

 During the past few years, Hadoop has been the big trend in data warehousing.
-Many companies have implemented Hadoop on-premise and are now facing increasing operational costs as well as challenges to integrating with cloud-native solutions.
+Many companies have implemented Hadoop on-premises and are now facing increasing operational costs as well as challenges to integrating with cloud-native solutions.
 The trend of 2019 is for companies to migrate data warehouses to the cloud where they can be operated at a lower cost and with greater performance and scalability.
 As this migration is occurring, many companies are examining their integration strategies and capabilities to evaluate how to bring more SaaS data sources and streaming data from IoT systems into the data warehouse for analysis.